 Kookynie and Lake Niagara Camping Ground

-Kookynie is a ghost town apart from the Grand Hotel, built in 1902, and their local resident, Willie the Horse.
+Kookynie is a ghost town apart from the Grand Hotel, built in 1902, and its resident, Willie the Horse.

-Tourists flock, especially families with kids, to see Willie and give him a pat as well as another friend he has with him.
+Tourists flock, especially families with kids, to see Willie and pat him, as well as another friend he has with him.
 Camping is also allowed at the Grand Hotel Caravan Park with full facilities.

 Kookynie is also part of the Golden Quest Discover Trail, a 965 km heritage trail looping the Goldfields in Western Australia.